 […]

-The QoS AP shall announce the EDCA parameters in selected Beacon frames and in all Probe Response and (Re)Association Response frames by the inclusion of the EDCA Parameter Set element using the information from the MIB entries in dot11ECDATable.
-If no such element is received, a STA shall use the default values for the parameters.
+The QoS AP shall announce the EDCA parameters in selected Beacon frames and in all Probe Response and (Re)Association Response frames by the inclusion of the EDCA Parameter Set element using the information from the MIB entries in dot11ECDATable, if the MIB entries in dot11EDCATable are different from the default EDCA parameters (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)).
+If no such element is received, a STA shall use the default values for the parameters. (#20624)